ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 ## Rollups {#rollups}

-Rollups are solutions that bundle or "roll up" sidechain transactions into a single transaction and generate a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
-Only this proof is submitted to the main chain.

-_Sidechains are Ethereum-compatible, independent blockchains._

-In other words, rollups mean that all state and execution is handled in sidechains – signature verification, contract execution, etc. The main Ethereum chain (layer 1) only stores transaction data.
+Rollups are solutions that perform transaction _execution_ outside layer 1, but post transaction _data_ on layer 1.
+As transaction _data_ is on layer 1, this allows rollups to be secured by layer 1.
+Inheriting the security properties of the main Ethereum chain (layer 1), while performing execution outside of layer 1, is a defining characteristic of rollups.

+The 3 simplified properties of rollups are:

+1. transaction _execution_ outside layer 1
+2. transaction _data_ is on layer 1
+3. a rollup smart contract in layer 1 that can enforce correct transaction execution by using the transaction data on layer 1

-Rollup solutions require relayers who have staked a bond in the rollup contract.
-This incentivises them to relay rollups accurately.
+Rollups require operators to stake a bond in the rollup contract.
+This incentivises operators to verify and execute transactions correctly.

 **Useful for:**